linkonoid/mdomains/README.md

 - Best way for create multiples landings on one installations OctoberCMS

 Announcement Mdomains v1.0.2:
--In version 1.0.2 added works with static-pages Rainlab.Pages
+- In version 1.0.2 added works with static-pages Rainlab.Pages

 Greetings to all PHP OctoberCMS developers!
 Announcement FREE CaddyWinPHPServer (Caddy server + PHP7 in FastCGI mode + OctoberCMS & Sqlite for storage this CMS)